-Cofton Hill, Cockwood, Exeter, Devon EX6 8RB
+Cofton Hill, Cockwood, Exeter, Devon EX6 8RB 01626 890471 admin@cockwoodschool.co.uk www.cockwood-primary.devon.sch.uk

-admin@cockwoodschool.co.uk www.cockwood-primary.devon.sch.uk

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.

-Core values/principles Perseverance
+Core values/principles

-Respect

-Reflection

-Creativity

-Ambition

-Happiness
+Perseverance Respect Reflection Creativity Ambition Happiness